getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.16.md

 #### Other Attributes

 You can also pass anything else you like in the options array, and if they are not these standard types, they will simply be rendered as attributes such as `{id: 'custom-id'}` will render as `id="custom-id"` in the HTML tag.
+This can be also used to include structured data such as json-ld via `addInlineJs()` by using `{type: 'application/ld+json'}`.

 #### Examples